- About us

 - Central City Learning Garden (on-site)

-- Connect Through Homework & Reading (virtual)
+- Connect Through Homework & Reading (in-person)

 - English Conversation Groups (virtual)

-- Learning Buddies (virtual-summer only)
+- Learning Buddies (virtual & in-person)

-- Mentoring with Math (virtual)
+- Mentoring with Math (virtual & in-person)

-- Racing Readers (virtual)
+- Racing Readers

 - Events

-- Suspended programs
+- Active programs

-- Contact us
+- Contact

-Connect Through Homework & Reading (virtual)
+Connect Through Homework & Reading (in-person)

-Connect through Reading supports English Language Learners in grades 5–7 with their transition into secondary school by providing mentoring through reading support.
+Connect Through Reading supports English Language Learners in grades 5–7 with their transition into secondary school by providing mentoring through reading support.
 Themes addressed in the program include: how to make the best of your high school experience; staying safe and healthy in school and community; working, volunteering and connecting in community; and developing an understanding of school and community.

 Partner with: